 Every year, consumers make the decision to use their credit cards during the holiday season.
-Unfortunately, this can cause some people to deal with much higher than usual credit card bills in January and February.
-Additionally, tax season is just around the corner, and this can make it even more difficult to deal with credit card debt without having it drag out for the next year.
+Unfortunately, this can cause some people a great deal of stress in January and February when they are struggling to find ways to pay off credit card debt.

 The following tips are options that a person can implement to help them work on eliminating any credit card debt that they may be financially faced with.

-1. Always Pay More than the Minimum
+1. To Pay Off Credit Card Debt, Always Pay More Than the Minimum

 This will have a dramatic impact on the total amount of interest that you are responsible for, and it will become much easier for you to pay off your balance in a timely manner.

-2. Focus on the Higher Interest Rates
+2. Focus on the Higher Interest Rate Cards First

-Although you need to make a payment to each credit card every month, it makes the most sense to focus your attention on paying the largest amount to the card that has the highest interest rate.
+Although you need to make a payment to each credit card every month, it makes the most sense to focus your attention on paying the largest extra amount to the card that has the highest interest rate.